 SVBG was created out of interest arising within the Southside Virginia Master Gardeners organization to create demonstration gardens for the region and to educate citizens about gardening as a lifestyle.

-Arboretum - a large area the Garden will be devoted to the collection and preservation of trees and shrubs that are native to our region as well as specimens of other suitable landscape trees and shrubs.
-Identifying these and deciding how to incorporate them into the over all design is an immediate challenge.
+The Arboretum is a large area of the Garden devoted to the collection and preservation of trees and shrubs that are native to our region as well as specimens of other suitable landscape trees and shrubs.

 For more information visit the SVGB Web site or email Charles Stallard